pinterest/ktlint/README.md

 (set `insert_final_newline=true` in .editorconfig to enable (see [EditorConfig](#editorconfig) section for more)).

 ## Experimental rules
-New rules or rules that conflict with Jetbrains/Android Studio formatting will be added into the [experimental ruleset](https://github.com/pinterest/ktlint/tree/master/ktlint-ruleset-experimental), which can be enabled by passing the `--experimental` flag to `ktlint`.
+New rules will be added into the [experimental ruleset](https://github.com/pinterest/ktlint/tree/master/ktlint-ruleset-experimental), which can be enabled by passing the `--experimental` flag to `ktlint`.

 - Indentation formatting